Everything I Know We Need I Picked Up at Trader Joe’s

 poem by Emily Ruth Hazel

-Hear this poem performed as part of Rattlecast Episode 175: video and audio links here
+Hear this poem performed as part of Rattlecast Episode 175 (links to additional video and audio platforms here)

 Snag an original tote from wildhoneywords.com for your next trip to Trader Joe’s!